Skip to Content

 I can’t stress the confidence piece enough.
 So many of these scams can be avoided by simply saying “No”, whether you’re dealing with a CD hawker, CNF fees, timeshare pitches, or pushy buskers – Don’t worry about being rude.

-They’re looking for a pushover that’s looking to avoid confrontation.
+They’re looking for a pushover who’s looking to avoid confrontation.
 Don’t be their pushover.
 Stick up for yourself and your interests.

-If you stumbled across this article on Las Vegas Scams, you likely have some concerns about your safety or being ripped off – Let me assure you that Las Vegas is incredibly safe, however, like any tourist destination, it’s good to travel prepared for what could happen in a worst-case scenario.
+If you stumbled across this article on Las Vegas Scams, you likely have some concerns about your safety or being ripped off.
+Las Vegas is safe; however, like any tourist destination, it’s good to be prepared for the worst-case scenario.

 Don’t allow yourself to leave Vegas with a bitter taste in your mouth because you were made a victim.